jimb0bmij/ansible-kvm-k0s/README.md

 You will need to rename 'name_vars_example.yml' to 'name_vars.yml' and update the data for 'full_name:', 'passwd:' and 'pub_key:'.

 note: There are some debug statements that don't really need to be display.
 I like to see scrolling data.

+I used this link as a semi guide https://www.linuxsysadmins.com/install-ansible-awx-on-kubernetes/ and https://blog.exxactcorp.com/deploying-dynamic-nfs-provisioning-in-kubernetes/

+I did this project to help others as I have been helped from people on the internet.
+I just asked if you use/share this code you give credit as due.
+Also I'm open to improvements of the code I posted.